 - Can’t adjust the tilt of the backrest

 - It is an expensive bike for many people

 - Fan only blows a gentle breeze

 - The speakers don’t get very loud

 - You can’t track you progress on the console or upload results to a Fitness Account or App

 Diamondback 910SR Fitness Recumbent Bike Consumer Ratings

-77% of customers rate this bike are 4 or 5.
-They like how solid and easy to it is to operate the bike.
+Customers like how solid and easy it is to operate the bike.